thacherT1D/webdevstuff/Deployment/Deploying_to_Cloud_Foundry_(run.pivotal.io).desc.md

 Fork and clone the [Demo Deploy App](https://github.com/gSchool/ec2-node-deployment/tree/master/simple-app) and navigate to the cloned directory.

+TODO or use your own.
+TODO describe engine in package.json
+TODO describe launching from directory of package.json TODO view logs
+TODO start command with knex
+TODO view location of app.
+TODO add to instructions something that has already been deployed TODO add DATABASE_URL to demo app.

 To deploy the Node app simply run:

 ```bash